Test Your Android App on Google Play

 Testing tracks provide a way to organize new releases and push them toward public production rollout.
-Although we recommend using at least one track before release, testing tracks are not technically required, and you certainly don’t need to implement all three of them.
-Below is an overview of each type.
+While we recommend using at least one track before release, testing tracks are not technically required, and you certainly don’t need to implement all three of them.
+Below is an overview of each type:

 Internal testing lets you make your app available to up to 100 internal testers.
 This option is typically used if you wish to give access to your own employees.

 Closed testing allows you to establish one or more testing tracks for assessing pre-released versions of your app.
-When closed testing is employed, users don’t need to be members of your organization, but you will need to invite users to participate (more on that below).
+With closed testing, users don’t need to be members of your organization, but you’ll need to invite users to participate (more on that below).
 Closed testing lets you evaluate an initial version of your app before expanding access to a larger group.